 Physicists can be found in various industries, such as transportation, government, universities, military, secret service, game companies, research laboratories, and more.
 Theoretical physics uses mathematical models and abstractions of physical objects and systems to rationalize, explain and predict natural phenomena.
 Mathematics can help you be a better physicist or develop an innovative new medical treatment.
-In addition, mathematics, although not usually part of the offerings, is actually something that most students will struggle without when it comes to studying physics as an undergraduate degree.
+In addition, mathematics is actually something that most students will struggle without when it comes to studying physics as an undergraduate degree.